rdkcentral/ThunderNanoServices/examples/TestUtility/doc/TestUtilityPlugin.md

 | (property) | object | Description of a test command |
 | (property).description | string | Test command description |

-> The *command* shall be passed as the index to the property, e.g. *TestUtility.1.description@Malloc*.
+> The *command* argument shall be passed as the index to the property, e.g. *TestUtility.1.description@Malloc*.

 ### Errors